Gwayaboy/GHCP-UITesting/Readme.md

 - Task 2: use GHCP to scaffold Specflow step definitions for the first 2 scenarios in Selenium and implement the navigation & interaction logic with elements on the page

-- Task 3: use GHCP to generate scaffolds steps in Selenium

 # Steps